pletfix/docs/en/datetime.md

     echo $dt->format('l jS \\of F Y h:i:s A'); // Thursday 25th of December 1975 02:15:16 PM

-Apply the options to build the format string from PHP's [date](http://php.net/manual/en/function.date.php) function.
+Apply the options to build the format string from PHP's [date_create_from_format](http://php.net/manual/en/datetime.createfromformat.php) function.

-TODO: Ist der Link richtig?

 <a name="default-and-local-formats"></a>
 #### Default and Locale Formats

-If you do not specify a format string, the [locale format](locale) is used:

-    echo $dt->format(); // 25.12.1975 14:15:16

 For convenience, there are a few other format functions that ultimately call the `format` method:

     echo $dt->toDateTimeString();       // 1975-12-25 14:15:16  == format('Y-m-d H:i:s')